- Articulation Count: 14

 - Articulation Details: Swivel neck, 2 ball-jointed shoulders, 2 ball-jointed elbows, 2 swivel forearms, swivel waist, 2 swivel legs, 2 ball-jointed knees, 2 ball-jointed ankles

 - Accessory Details: Red lightsaber, 3-piece helmet, Soft-goods cape

 This Darth Vader was released individually carded during The Vintage Collection in June/July 2010.
-The figure is based on Vader's appearance in The Return Of The Jedi.
+The figure is based on Vader's appearance in The Empire Strikes Back and The Return Of The Jedi.